 Argentina's economy and currency have been in turmoil repeatedly since the 1950s.
 And the backlash continues to be felt.
 The Argentinean peso is not tied to the US dollar anymore and it fluctuates wildly.
 In 2005 there were about 3 pesos to the dollar and everything seemed on sale for 66% off.
 In 2011 there were 4 pesos to the dollar but hotels had tripled their prices or set them in $US.
-Now you have around 15 pesos to the $US.
+In 2016 you had around 15 pesos to the $US.
 When you decide to go, check what the currency is doing and what things cost as it's constantly changing.

 ATMs accept foreign cards but are often out of service or out of money.
 Shops never seem to have change.
 This is probably the greatest day-to-day annoyance I had in Argentina.